 - Don’t include a border, widen the margins, or mess with the page size.

 - Find out if it needs to be double spaced.

 - Include your contact information in the appropriate corner of the page, and make sure that you have included all desired information.

 - Keep poems aligned to the left hand margin, including its title.

 - Make sure all pieces fit any word count guidelines.

-Follow all instructions closely, and alter your piece to fit the specifications of each publication, even if the instructions are to paste it into the body of the query email you will be sending.
-Leave no doubt in your mind that the piece needs more work so that you don't get that feedback from the places that are receiving your submission.
+Follow all instructions closely, and alter your piece to fit the specifications of each publication.
+Even if the instructions are to paste it into the body of the query email you will be sending, make sure that this is what they want.

 Good luck with your editing!

 Editing is the least glamorized and talked about aspect of the writing process, yet there is so much to it.
 It’s not something to take lightly, and it’s something that I am still working on strengthening in my own writing process.